What is life insurance underwriting?

 - Preferred: This is for people who are in good health but not good enough to qualify for preferred plus or elite.
 This could mean you have a minor health issue, such as high blood pressure or high cholesterol.

-- Standard plus: With this classification, you will typically still be able to purchase a policy, but there may be some concerns about your medical record or a family history of disease.
+- Standard plus: With this classification, you’re still eligible for coverage, but there may be some concerns about your medical record or a family history of disease.
 Your life insurance costs will likely be higher than if you were in one of the upper categories.

 - Substandard: Substandard ratings involve a further classification system called “table rating.”
-Depending on how you score in that system, you will either be assigned to a policy with high rates or denied coverage.
+Depending on how you score in that system, you will be required to pay a certain percentage on top of the standard price for coverage.
 This is to account for a complex medical history or other factors that make you a higher risk to insure.
-If you find yourself in this category, you may want to seek a no-exam life insurance option.
+If you find yourself in this category, you may want to look into no-exam life insurance options.

-Generally, these rating classifications exist for both smokers and nonsmokers.
+In general, the stated rating classifications exist for both smokers and nonsmokers.
 A smoker may qualify for a “preferred smoker” category, but the rates will typically be higher than they are for the “preferred non-smoker” category.
-It is important to note that depending on the health issue or reasoning for a high rating, asking for a re-rating at a later date (if your company allows it) or applying for a new policy once you are in better health, could potentially save you money on your premium.
+It is important to note that depending on the health issue or reasoning for a high rating, asking for a reevaluation at a later date (if your company allows it) or applying for a new policy once you are in better health could potentially save you money on your premium.

 Frequently asked questions